w3c/window-management/EXPLAINER.md

   create additional clickjacking risk for users, since the user's cursor or finger is likely to be co-located with the current screen and window, not on the separate target screen.
-- ScreenAdvanced IDs generally follow patterns of other device information APIs.
+- ScreenDetailed IDs generally follow patterns of other device information APIs.
 - A new affordance for fullscreen requests on `Screens.onscreenschange` events follows the precedent of `ScreenOrientation.onchange`, which is not permission gated.